global-container-format/gcf-spec/resources/image.md

 1D images only extend along the `Width` axis.
 2D images extend along the `Width` and `Height` axes and 3D images extend along the `Width`, `Height` and `Depth` axes.
 Whenever not used, `Height` and `Depth` must be set to 1.

-1D images are stored one texel after the other in a linear fashion.
+1D images are stored one pixel after the other.
 2D images are stored as a sequence of rows.
-3D images are stored as a sequence of 2D images.
+3D images are stored as a sequence of image planes.

 ## Layers and mip maps